dvnpaulbruffett/NGramLab/README.md

  increase DESC;
 ```
 ## Changes over time
 Now to show how the 'top trending words' in each decade changed over time we need to construct a new table consisting of filtered words.
+First we need to create a new intermediate table with just the top 10 words for each decade.

 ```sql
 CREATE TABLE final2